 Secondhand smoke holds up to 7,000 chemicals, including trace quantities of poisons like formaldehyde, arsenic, DDT, and cyanide.
 More than 250 of these chemicals are poisonous, and at least 70 are known to cause cancer.

 Secondhand smoke can affect health in many ways.
-Secondhand smoke can cause heart disease, lung cancer, worse asthma and asthma-related problems, wheezing, coughing, bronchitis, and pneumonia.
+Secondhand smoke can cause heart disease, lung cancer, worsening asthma, asthma-related problems, wheezing, coughing, bronchitis, and pneumonia.
 Exposure to secondhand smoke while pregnant raises the chance that a woman will have a spontaneous abortion, stillborn birth, low birth-weight baby, and other pregnancy and birth problems.
 Secondhand smoke quickly affects the heart, blood vessels, and blood circulation in a harmful way.

 An alternative is to smoke e-cigarettes.
-To be honest I haven’t tried them but know a few friends who are using them.
+I haven’t tried them but know a few friends who are using them.
 I hear only positive.
 There are a lot of e-cigarette sellers nowadays.
-I can suggest VaporDNA (my friend’s top pick).
-VaporDNA is the supreme premier online vape store offering an industry leading selection of electronic cigarettes, e-liquids, and accessories.

 5. Smell good naturally.